AWikia/SkinEvelution/docs/Overview.md

 - Evelution used to lack a right rail that MpistoSkin2 has.
 However, evelution has support for Sitenotice.
 4.8.0 added support for Right Rail but in a completely different style despite sharing the same classes from MpistoSkin2
 - Evelution uses smaller typography on the Article compared to MpistoSkin2.
 Article text size for instance, is at 13 pixels.
 - Evelution uses LocalStorage to store all skin-related settings (Theme Management, Article Width, Toolbar width and Sticky Nav width) so when page is reloaded, those settings are preserved.
 MpistoSkin2 does not rely on this and as such, all skin-related settings are reset when page is reloaded.
-- Evelution does not take care of System's native Dark Mode, unlike MpistoSkin2
+- Evelution used not to take care of System's native Dark Mode, unlike MpistoSkin2
 - Evelution's Global Navigation consists of different items:
   - Top links include the GitHub link (Scoped to this repository), the Evelution Support Server Link and the MediaWik site link
   - The Explore Menu contains the list of links found in the footer the Vector skin has, instead of the official A Techno Links